When is distribution?

 Note: if you include cheese, whole vegetable shares must pick whole cheese shares.
 Half vegetable shares must choose half cheese shares.

 Yes.
 Sang Lee Farms is a NOFA-NY Certified Organic Vegetable Farm.

 Is the fruit organic?

 Briermere Farms‘ fruit is conventionally grown, but uses many organic practices and composting.

 Do you offer dairy and/or egg shares?

 We do not offer dairy and/or egg shares for the full season, but we do offer special orders throughout the season.

-We accept checks and credit cards (via Braintree).
-Just register online!
+We accept checks, Venmo, and credit cards (via Braintree).
+Register online now.

 Do you have payment plans?
 More affordable shares?

 Yes!
-If you need to set up a payment plan or discuss prices, please email us at BrooklynBridgeCSA@gmail.com.
+If you need to set up a payment plan or discuss prices, please email us at BrooklynBridgeCSA[at]gmail.com.